-There was a very brief moment of silence as we — RIP class 07-06— collectively exhaled into the cool night air.
-Then, like a pack of dogs, we took off at a sprint for the wooded area, scrambling to retrieve a stick, a branch, anything that might appease the combat hardened Ranger; although, we knew, and he knew, that no amount of foliage would save us from the punishment of Cole Range.
+There was a very brief moment of silence as we — Ranger Indoctrination Program (RIP) class 07-06— collectively exhaled into the cool night air.
+Then, like a ragged pack of dogs, we took off at a sprint for the wooded area, scrambling to retrieve a stick, a branch — anything that might appease the combat-hardened Ranger; although, we knew, and he knew, that no amount of foliage would save us from the punishment of Cole Range.

 The path from prospective Ranger to actual Ranger is fraught with physical and mental challenges.
-The coveted khaki beret is earned by those who don’t give up — those who, despite the impossibility of the task, try to bring back that tree line.
-A ‘too stupid to quit’ attitude will not be enough, though.
+The coveted khaki beret is earned by those who don’t give up.
+Those, who despite the impossibility of the task, try to bring back that tree line.
+A ‘too stupid to quit’ attitude is never enough, though.
 A Ranger requires intelligence.
 A smart Ranger knows that physical preparedness is paramount to mission success.
 And that means keeping your feet in fighting shape.
 You need good boots that can stand up to anything while ensuring that you will still be ready for the next mission.

-The jungle boot has deep roots in military history.
+The jungle boot is deeply rooted in military history.
 The design was first tested by an experimental platoon in Panama in the 1930s and received positive initial reviews.
-The boot made its battlefield debut during World War II, when it was issued to units fighting in jungle environments such as the famed Merrill’s Marauders, who wore them in Burma.
+The boot made its battlefield debut during World War II when it was issued to units fighting in jungle environments such as the famed Merrill’s Marauders, who wore them in Burma.
 But it wasn’t until the Vietnam War that the boot came into wide use.
-During the war, the jungle boot was issued to nearly every service member deploying to Southeast Asia.
-It was then, because of the very real threat of punji stake traps troops faced in Vietnam, that a steel plate was added into the sole to protect the foot from debilitating injuries.

 The jungle boot continued to evolve in the decades after the Vietnam War, but the essence of what made it great remained the same.
-With the threat of punji stakes gone, many started removing the steel insert, as that addition was pretty hard on the knees if you were walking on hard surfaces.
-Even though the boot isn’t issued to the generation of troops serving in the military today, it continues to serve as the blueprint for the current design of standard-issued desert boots.
+With the threat of punji stakes gone, many started removing the steel insert, as that addition was pretty hard on the knees if you were walking on hard surfaces like pavement.
+Even though the boot isn’t issued to the generation of troops serving in the military today, it continues to serve as the blueprint for current designs of standard-issued desert boots.